TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 30/Job 30.4.md

 ---

-They pluck salt-wort by the bushes; And the roots of the broom are their food.
+They pluck salt herbs by the bushes.
+The roots of the broom are their food.